The General (1926 film): Legacy

-The film was recognized by American Film Institute in these lists: * 2000: AFI's 100 Years...100 Laughs – #18 2007: AFI's 100 Years...100 Movies (10th Anniversary Edition) – #18.
+The film was recognized by American Film Institute in the lists AFI's 100 Years...100 Laughs (2000) and AFI's 100 Years...100 Movies (10th Anniversary Edition) (2007), both in 18th spot.

 Versions

 A 2006 screening with live music.
 Since its initial failure, the film has become regarded as a classic and one of Keaton's best.

 In 1953, a new version of the film was created by film distributor and collector Raymond Rohauer, re-edited with an introduction and music.
 That version is still under copyright, because Rohauer filed a copyright registration in 1953 and renewed it in 1983.

-In 1987, Carl Davis composed a score for the film, which was later used with a 4K restoration of the film in 2019.
+In 1987, a then-51-year-old Carl Davis composed a score for the film, which was later used with a 4K restoration of the film in 2019.
+Davis died on August 3, 2023.

+In 2004, Japanese composer Joe Hisaishi created a score which accompanied a new digital restoration of the film.
+The restoration was unveiled at the 57th Cannes Film Festival, with the score played live, conducted by Hisaishi, making him the first Japanese musician to conduct an orchestra at a Cannes Film Festival.

-In 2016 or 2017, an original score was commissioned to celebrate the 90th anniversaries of both The General and the Hollywood Theatre in Portland, Oregon.
+In 2016, an original score was commissioned to celebrate the 90th anniversaries of both The General and the Hollywood Theatre in Portland, Oregon.
 The film subsequently toured Oregon.

 In 2017, the Dallas Chamber Symphony commissioned an original film score for The General from composer Douglas Pipes.
-The score premiered during a concert screening on October 17, 2017 at Moody Performance Hall with Richard McKay conducting.
+The score premiered during a concert screening on October 17, 2017, at Moody Performance Hall with Richard McKay conducting.